hydrastro/astrx/README.md

 these checks.~~
 Or can we??
 Zero checks may be bad.. one check is fine.
 Even if it feels useless... yeah.
 Also make sure you don't do checks twice.
+So **do at least one check**

 ### Getters and  Setters